jybsuper/jybsuper.github.io/_posts/2025-06-21-langgraph_rollout.md

 tool_list = [multiply, add, minus, ...]
 ```

-And reference it in the configuration:
+Then reference this list in the YAML configuration:
 ```yaml
     multi_turn:
       enable: True